-Control measures are being taken up to keep noise level well within limit in working environment by providing adequate enclosure/ separation to the various high noise sources, proper maintenance, provision of control room, operator's cabin etc. In addition all the persons are provided with PPEs such as ear plug/ muff during work.
+Control measures are being taken up to keep noise level well within limit in working environment by providing adequate enclosure/ separation to the various high noise sources, proper maintenance, provision of control room, operator's a/c cabin etc. In addition all the persons are provided with PPEs such as ear plug/ muff during work.
+Warning signs in local language are also displayed at various areas in mines & plant.
 An adequate green belt is also maintained in the area.